HypothesisWorks/hypothesis/docs/index.rst

     >>> s.max_examples
     200

-There are a variety of other settings you can use.
-Check out the pydoc, or help(Settings) to get a list of them.
+There are a variety of other settings you can use. help(Settings) will give you a full list of them.

 Settings are also extensible.
 You can add new settings if you want to extend this.
 This is useful for adding additional parameters for customising your